Immunoglobulin E: Toxin hypothesis of allergic disease

 In 1981 Margie Profet suggested that allergic reactions have evolved as a last line of defense to protect against venoms.
-Although controversial at the time, new work supports some of Profet’s thoughts on the adaptive role of allergies as a defense against noxious toxins.
+Although controversial at the time, new work supports some of Profet's thoughts on the adaptive role of allergies as a defense against noxious toxins.

 In 2013 it emerged that IgE-antibodies play an essential role in acquired resistance to honey bee and Russell's viper venoms.
 The authors concluded that "a small dose of bee venom conferred immunity to a much larger, fatal dose" and "this kind of venom-specific, IgE-associated, adaptive immune response developed, at least in evolutionary terms, to protect the host against potentially toxic amounts of venom, such as would happen if the animal encountered a whole nest of bees, or in the event of a snakebite".
 The major allergen of bee venom (phospholipase A2) induces a Th2 immune responses, associated with production of IgE antibodies, which may "increase the resistance of mice to challenge with potentially lethal doses".

 Cancer

 Although it is not yet well understood, IgE may play an important role in the immune system's recognition of cancer, in which the stimulation of a strong cytotoxic response against cells displaying only small amounts of early cancer markers would be beneficial.
 If this were the case, anti-IgE treatments such as omalizumab (for allergies) might have some undesirable side effects.
-However, a recent study, which was performed based on pooled analysis using comprehensive data from 67 phase I to IV clinical trials of omalizumab in various indications, concluded that a causal relationship between omalizumab therapy and malignancy is unlikely.
+However, a 2012 study, which was performed based on pooled analysis using comprehensive data from 67 phase I to IV clinical trials of omalizumab in various indications, concluded that a causal relationship between omalizumab therapy and malignancy is unlikely.